Glossary

 Fake Antivirus Alerts

 Scareware often masquerades as legitimate antivirus software, alerting users to non-existent threats.
 Compliance officers in software companies must ensure that their products are not mimicked by such scams, protecting their brand integrity and customer trust.
-See examples of scareware use cases.

 Browser Pop-up Warnings

 These pop-ups claim the user's computer is infected, urging immediate action.
 Compliance officers in e-commerce stores should educate customers about recognizing these tactics to prevent data breaches and financial losses from unauthorized transactions.
-Explore scareware tactics in detail.

 System Cleanup Notifications

 Scareware may pose as system optimization tools, claiming urgent need for cleanup.
 Analysts in marketplaces must be vigilant in monitoring vendor listings to prevent the sale of such fraudulent software that could harm users' devices and compromise security.
-Discover how scareware disguises itself.

 Phishing Emails with Scare Tactics

 Emails warning of account suspension unless immediate action is taken can be scareware.
 Compliance officers at banks should implement robust email filtering and educate customers on identifying these scams to safeguard sensitive financial information.
-Learn about scareware in phishing campaigns.

 Recent Scareware Statistics